Electronic Waste and Battery Recycling

 Curbside Collection of E-Waste

 E-Waste is accepted as part of Union City’s Bulky Item Collection Program.
-Multi-family residents should contact their Property Manager to arrange for a Bulky Item Collection for a fee.
+Multi-family residents must contact their property manager to arrange for a Bulky Item Collection for a fee.

 E-Waste Drop-Off Collection

-Tri-CED Community Recycling is a state-certified E-Waste collection facility that accepts E-Waste year-round and has been safely handling E-Waste for almost 20 years.
-During business hours, conveniently drive through to drop off your old television set, laptop, computer monitor/keyboards, desktop printer/copier, stereo and stereo equipment, batteries, cell phones, and other electronic waste at no additional cost.
+Tri-CED Community Recycling is a certified E-Waste collection facility that accepts E-Waste year-round during business hours.
+Conveniently drive through to drop off your old television set, laptop, computer monitor/keyboards, desktop printer/copier, stereo and stereo equipment, batteries, cell phones, and other electronic waste at no additional cost.
 No appointment necessary.

 Tri-CED Community Recycling